Sheila Carter

 Sheila is known as a villain.
 A significant portion of Sheila's history on both soaps revolves around her long-running conflict with Lauren Fenmore, whom she has attempted to kill on multiple occasions.
-She has also had conflicts with Stephanie Forrester, Maggie Forrester, Amber Moore, Taylor Hayes, Brooke Logan, Phyllis Summers, Quinn Fuller, Steffy Forrester and Li Finnegan, as well as numerous other characters on both soaps.
+She has also had conflicts with Stephanie Forrester, Maggie Forrester, Amber Moore, Taylor Hayes, Brooke Logan, Phyllis Summers, Quinn Fuller, Steffy Forrester, Li Finnegan, Poppy Nozawa and Janet "Sugar" Webber, as well as numerous other characters on both soaps.

 Casting

 The role was portrayed by Kimberlin Brown for a total of 16 years.
-Her first run was on The Young and the Restless from May 16, 1990 to May 20, 1992, when the character crossed over to The Bold and the Beautiful from May 21, 1992, to October 2, 1998, again from May 24 to November 5, 2002, and again finally from September 26 to October 10, 2003.
-Despite being a regular cast member on The Bold and the Beautiful, Brown returned to The Young and the Restless for several guest appearances beginning on October 27, 1992.
-Brown departed on November 5, 1992, and reappeared for one episode on December 23, 1992.
-She continued making appearance from January 7 to 14, 1993, February 19, 1993, to March 2, 1993, October 11, 1993, October 19 to 27, 1993, January 12, 1994, and February 28, 1995, until March 2, 1995.
+Her first run was on The Young and the Restless from May 16, 1990, to May 20, 1992, when the character crossed over to The Bold and the Beautiful from May 21, 1992, to October 2, 1998, again from May 24 to November 5, 2002, and again finally from September 26 to October 10, 2003.
+Despite being a regular cast member on The Bold and the Beautiful, Brown returned to The Young and the Restless for several guest appearances beginning on October 27, 1992 and departed on November 5, 1992.
+She continued making guest appearances on November 11, 1992; December 23, 1992; January 7 to 14, 1993; February 19 to March 2, 1993; October 11, 1993; October 19 to 27, 1993; January 12, 1994; February 28 to March 2, 1995; and April 7, 1995.

 In July 2005, after a 10-year absence from The Young and the Restless, it was announced that Brown was to reprise the role.
 At the time, Brown had been appearing on ABC's One Life to Live as Paige Miller, and Brown reportedly opted to leave the role when ABC was unable to match the financial terms of a contract offered to her by CBS.
 She returned on August 5, 2005, and her run ended on January 11, 2006.
 However, that December, the character returned, though not portrayed by Brown, but by Michelle Stafford, who in addition portrayed Phyllis Summers.
 For the reason of Brown not returning to the role, the actress said: "I had a bad accident last year, and when they wanted me back in November, I really couldn't go at that time, and that's why I came back looking like somebody else."
 Stafford only portrayed the role for two months until February 9, 2007, when Sheila was shot by her longtime enemy Lauren Fenmore and presumed dead.